semenoveb/CDR_Panasonic/README.md

 can follow the call from process to process and, in a redundant system, from node to node.

 This script create csv table for billing.
-Durations round up in minutes.
+Durations round up to minutes.